shotover/shotover-proxy/docs/src/transforms.md

   # When a timeout occurs the connection to the client is immediately closed.
   # read_timeout: 60
 ```

-Note: this will just pass the query to the remote node.
-No cluster discovery or routing occurs with this transform.

 This transfrom emits a metrics [counter](user-guide/observability.md#counter) named `failed_requests` and the labels `transform` defined as `CassandraSinkSingle` and `chain` as the name of the chain that this transform is in.